In September 2016, working as an Expedition Leader for Adventure Peaks, I lead an expedition to Russia to attempt Mt Elbrus from the North side.

 Steve

-Steve is an international expedition leader taking people on amazing adventures around the world.
-He holds the prestigious International Mountain Leader Award and also the Summer and Winter Mountain Leader Awards.
-He is a full member of the BMC, the MTA and the BAIML as well as being an adviser to Mountain Training UK.
-Steve has travelled extensively on six continents and has a wide experience of mountaineering, trekking, safari, jungle, rafting and canoe expeditions.
-He works with his own clients and travel companies and takes adults and children on adventurous journeys throughout the world.
-He has trained at and been assessed by Britain’s National Mountain Centres who are world class in the instruction and coaching of mountaineering professionals.
-Steve is a Duke of Edinburgh’s Award Accredited Expedition Assessor and can assess Bronze, Silver and Gold DofE Expeditions.
+Steve holds the prestigious International Mountain Leader Award and also the Summer and Winter Mountain Leader Awards.
+He is a full member of BAIML and an adviser to Mountain Training UK&I. Steve has travelled extensively on six continents and has a wide experience, gained over more than thirty five years, of explorations and leading expeditions in remote environments on land – trekking in mountains, jungles, deserts and safaris and on water – rafting and canoeing.
+He works with his own clients and travel companies and takes adults and children on amazing adventures around the world.
+He has trained at and been assessed by Britain’s National Mountain Centres who are world class in the instruction and coaching of outdoor professionals.
+Steve is a Duke of Edinburgh’s Award Accredited Expedition Assessor.
+He trains, supervises and assesses candidates on Bronze, Silver and Gold DofE Expeditions.
 He is a Wilderness Emergency Medical Technician, has an enhanced DBS disclosure and his own public liability insurance.